Cheap travel insurance

 Cancellation as you can't travel If you're made redundant, have to do jury service, fall seriously ill, test positive for Covid, suffer a bereavement or have a home emergency such as a fire, flood or break-in.

-Medical costs whilst abroad If you fall ill overseas, including Covid, and require treatment – plus any travel costs if you need to be brought back to the UK for it.
-Though ALWAYS tell your insurer about any pre-existing medical conditions, or you won't be covered (see our Pre-existing conditions travel insurance guide for full help).
+Medical expenses while abroad If you fall ill overseas, including Covid, and require treatment – plus any travel costs if you need to be brought back to the UK for it.
+Though ALWAYS tell your insurer about any pre-existing health conditions, or you won't be covered (see our Pre-existing conditions travel insurance guide for full help).

 Cutting your trip short (curtailment) If an emergency happens that requires you to travel home early, such as death of a close relative.

 Baggage and personal belongings If any of your stuff is lost, stolen or damaged while you're away.
 Though there are often limits on the amounts they'll pay out.
-You may also have cover for this under personal belongings on your home contents policy.
+You may also have cover for this under personal belongings on your home contents policy or for certain items if you've gadget insurance.

 Sports, excursions and other activities If you can't make use of your booked activities, though some policies only cover this if the provider went bust.